Papers, preprints, and conference proceedings

 - On Singularities and Weak Solutions of Mean Curvature Flow. link

 This is my thesis, which basically consists of the papers below stapled together with a couple small additions.
+There are some mistakes in it, and additionally some arguments have been rearranged or changed in revisions to the original works after going through the referee process.

 - Ancient and Eternal Solutions to Mean Curvature Flow from Minimal Surfaces (joint with Alec Payne).
 To appear in Math Annalen. link

 In this article, my collaborator Shengwen and I extend the mean curvature flow with surgery to mean convex hypersurfaces with low entropy.
 In particular, 2-convexity is not assumed.
-We then show that smooth n-dimensional closed self shrinkers with entropy less than that of the round (n-2) sphere are isotopic to the(round) n sphere
+We then show that smooth n-dimensional closed self shrinkers with entropy less than that of the round (n-2) sphere are isotopic to the(round) n-sphere.

 - Regularity and stability results for the level set flow via the mean curvature flow with surgery.
 To appear in Communications in Analysis and Geometry. link